snubwoody/wakunguma.com/src/articles/rust-performance.md

 dependencies included the `regex` crate because they needed to filter a single string, your project now has to pay for that as well.

+Bevy...
+As we can see `syn` takes up a lot of the time, and you really have no choice.

 Macros are the final piece of the puzzle.
 It's quite easy to make a macro that has horrible compile times.

 Well unfortunately for rust the competition is stiff.